stlink-org/stlink/README.md

 * Contributors and/or maintainers may submit comments or request changes to patch-proposals and/or pull-requests.
 * **ATTENTION: _NEVER EVER_ use the '#' character to count-up single points within a listing as '#' is _exclusively_ reserved for referencing github issues and pull-requests.
 Otherwise you accidentally introduce false cross references within the project.**
 * Please start new forks from the develop branch if possible as pull requests will go into this branch as well.

-## License

-The stlink library and tools are licensed under the [BSD-3 license](LICENSE.md).

-The flashloaders/stm32l0x.s and flashloaders/stm32lx.s source files are licensed under the GPLv2+.

 # Current state of the project